top of page

 Methodology

 A substantial body of literature has examined the challenges that digital platforms pose to journalism.
 Similar research has also assessed the EMFA's capacity to address them.
-However, this has largely been approached from the legal and policy perspective and less so from how journalists themselves understand these issues.
-This gap prevents us from assessing whether the EMFA is addressing the problems that most affect media pluralism and freedom online.
+However, these have largely been done according to legal analyses and less so from how journalists themselves understand and navigate these issues.

-What challenges do journalists in the European Union identify as most significant in a platformized news environment?
+2. What challenges do journalists in the European Union and Canada identify as most significant in a platformized news environment?